Baby Farm (TV series)

-Baby Farm is a Nigerian television series directed by Walter Taylaur and Kayode Kasum and produced by Mo Abudu.
-The limited series was released on Netflix on the 21st of March 2025.
+Baby Farm is a Nigerian limited television series directed by Walter Taylaur and Kayode Kasum and produced by Mo Abudu.
+It was released on Netflix on 21 March 2025.

 Plot

-Set in Lagos, the series tells the reality of a baby farming.
+Set in Lagos, the series explores the reality of baby farming.
 A seemingly benevolent NGO run by the charismatic Dr. Oliver Evans and his wife, Sister Barb, exploits vulnerable pregnant women for profit.
-The story centers around Adanna, a young pregnant woman from a rural community who is lured into the facility with promises of care, only to find herself trapped.
+The story centres on Adanna, a young pregnant woman from a rural community who is lured into the facility with promises of care, only to find herself trapped.
 Meanwhile, Cherise, a famous actress struggling with infertility, becomes unknowingly entangled with the foundation's illegal activities.
 As investigative journalist Joy and outsider Ifeyinwa work to expose the truth, their lives intersect in a high-stakes battle for survival, trust, and justice.